tuva-health/docs/docs/data-model/core/pharmacy-claim.md

 import { JsonDataTable } from '@site/src/components/JsonDataTable';

-## Description
-This table contains information on prescriptions from claims data.

-## Mapping Guidelines
-This table is intended to store medication information from pharmacy claims data.

-## Data Dictionary
+The pharmacy_claim table includes information about retail and specialty drug prescriptions that have been filled by a patient, billed by a pharmacy, and paid by an insurer.
+The pharmacy_claim table is at the claim-line grain.

 <JsonDataTable jsonPath="nodes.model\.claims_preprocessing\.claims_preprocessing__pharmacy_claim_enhanced.columns" />